Single Sign-On (SSO) for NebulaCRS

 Admin/Supervisor Setup (System Administrator Tasks)

-Create or Update User: Create a new user or update an existing user profile within NebulaCRS.
-(Refer Knowledge Base Article).
+- Create or Update User: Create a new user or update an existing user profile within NebulaCRS.
+(Refer to article).

 End-User Sign-Up Process (User Tasks)

-Legacy Password Requirement: A password still needs to be assigned to your user account within the NebulaCRS system.
+- Legacy Password Requirement: A password still needs to be assigned to your user account within the NebulaCRS system.
 This password is required for Legacy Login modules (see supported modules below) and for Supervisor Override features.
-It is NOT used for logging into the SSO-supported modules.
-Your SSO login is secured by your Identity Provider (e.g., Microsoft or Google).

 How SSO Works